 The bill S.57 aims to reauthorize the Standard Offer Program in Vermont, which facilitates the awarding of contracts for the construction of new renewable energy generation projects.
-Key amendments include changes to eligibility criteria, where a qualifying plant must not be a net metering system under section 8010, and the cumulative capacity limit for the program is increased from 127.5 MW to 227.5 MW.
-The annual increase in cumulative capacity will also be adjusted, with a new schedule that includes a significant increase to 20 MW starting April 1, 2026.
-Additionally, the bill introduces a new section that allocates awards specifically for solar, wind, and hydroelectric power plants, with a portion reserved for community solar projects.
+Key amendments include changes to eligibility criteria for standard offers, increasing the cumulative capacity limit from 127.5 MW to 227.5 MW, and adjusting the annual capacity increases.
+The annual increase will be set at 5 MW for the first three years, 7.5 MW for the next three years, 10 MW for the following years, and then 20 MW starting in 2026.
+Additionally, the bill introduces a new provision for solar-only allocations, mandating that beginning April 1, 2026, new standard offer awards will be allocated specifically to solar, wind, and hydroelectric power plants, with a designated portion for community solar projects.

 Statutes affected: